How Marketing Segmentation Benefits Professional Services Firms

 - Begin to differentiate your business and services from others in your sector.
-If you're successful, your target market should begin to see you as “their” designer or architect or builder or professional services solution.
+If you're successful, your target market should begin seeing you as “their” designer, architect, builder, or professional services solution.

 As a result, you will find clients are often willing to pay a premium price for services that meet their needs more closely.

 You may ask, “How do I start segmenting?
 There are many ways to approach segmentation.
 This post focuses on segmentation aimed to support inbound marketing for professional services firms.
 Here are four main types of segmentation:

 - Client Persona Segmentation: As defined by Wikipedia – client personas “…are fictional characters created to represent the different client types within a targeted demographic, attitude and behavior set that might engage with a site, brand or service in similarly Client persona groups consist of the different clients you engage with throughout the business development lifecycle.
 Their characteristics are typically based on demographic (gender, age, income, etc.) and geography (region, climate, etc.); these areas are the most common and easiest to define.
 A client persona profile can be expanded to include industry, company size, come, and other pertinent details.
 It is up to you and your team to come up with what attributes are most relevant.

 - Behavioral Segmentation: This is based upon audience motivations or tendencies like social class or personality and details like level of brand loyalty, how often or how fast people use a service, and readiness to adopt services.
 These factors are more challenging to measure but can be stronger/more reliable motivators of purchases.

 - Benefit segmentation: This is segmentation based on a specific benefit or needs that a group of people may want, have, or be seeking to fill.
 It’s difficult, however, to identify a single benefit that most influence people to adopt services.